FjellOverflow/nordlys/src/content/posts/configuring-nordlys.md

 ### Navbar- & Footer items

-`navbarItems` and `footerItems` are lists of items that include a `label`, a `href` and, optionally, an `icon`.
-These items are displayed in the header and footer, respectively. `navbarItems` have the additional behavior of being highlighted when active.
+`footerItems` are lists of items that include a `label`, a `href` and, optionally, an `icon`.
+These items are displayed in the footer.
+Similarly `navbarItems` are displayed in the header and have the additional behavior of being highlighted when active.
 For example the item labeled `About` will be highlighted when a page with `activeHeaderLink: About` in its frontmatter is viewed.
+Additionally, `navbarItems` can also be expandable dropdowns, by omitting the `href` and instead specifying a `children` array, containing plain items.

 ## Optional Settings